rvforest/tagkit/docs/source/user_guide/writing.md

 To remove tags from an image, use the `delete_tag` method.
 You can specify the tag by name or ID, and optionally target a specific IFD (via the `ifd` argument).
 If the tag exists in both the main and thumbnail IFDs and `ifd` is not specified, it will be removed from the main IFD only.

+The same rules for overlapping tag ids apply as when writing tags.

 **Remember:** Call `save()` to persist deletions to disk.